raspberrypi/documentation/hardware/raspberrypi/bootmodes/net_tutorial.md

 cat /etc/resolv.conf
 ```

 Configure a static network adddress on your server Pi by with `sudo nano /etc/network/interfaces` (where you replace nano with an editor of your choice).
-Change the line, `iface eth0 inet manual` so that the address is the first address from the command before last, the address as `255.255.255.0` and the gateway address as the number received from the last command.
+Change the line, `iface eth0 inet manual` so that the address is the first address from the command before last, the netmask address as `255.255.255.0` and the gateway address as the number received from the last command.

 ```
 auto eth0